Main content

 Filling in the online application form

 Find roles that match your skills, then check if you’ve got all the essentials on the role profile.
-You can start searching for roles here.
+Search for roles here.

-Once you’re ready to apply, you’ll need to make an account, or log in if you’ve registered with us before.
-Your account means you can save draft applications and come back to them – you don’t have to complete it all in one session.
+Once you’re ready to apply, make an account, or log in if you’ve registered with us before.
+Your account lets you save draft applications and come back to them – you don’t have to complete it all in one session.

 Next, we’ll ask you some pre-selection questions on whether you have the right to work in the UK.
-It’s important that you’re honest at this point, because the nature of the job means we can’t accept non-British Citizens.
+It’s important that you’re honest at this point because the nature of the job means we can’t accept non-British Citizens.
 If this is discovered later in the process, we won’t be able to progress your application any further.
-Unfortunately, there aren’t any exceptions to that.
+Unfortunately, there aren’t any exceptions.

 You’ll be asked for your name, address, and contact details.
 Because we have an anonymised approach to recruitment, all this detail is removed before your application is assessed – all the assessors will see is a reference number, to avoid any possible bias.